 As long as the behavior is “consensual” between two (or more) consenting adults and does “no harm” to others, it is not to be judged.
 What Jesus Christ said about such behavior in Scripture is irrelevant, and would even be considered “hate speech” if brought into public discourse.
 Sadly it is now getting to the point in the land of “freedom” where some pastors might think twice about calling homosexuality a sin from the pulpit on a Sunday morning in church.

 This is how a primary aspect of progressive liberalism has developed in the “Christian” West.
-(Another aspect teaches us not to trust in God, but instead in government largesse.)
+(Another aspect teaches us not to trust in God, but instead in government largesse.
+Compassion for the poor and suffering taught by the Lord in the Scriptures becomes “victimhood” preached by progressives to gain votes from the “disenfranchised.”)
 Sadly, this direction is perhaps inevitable inasmuch as Jesus told us that in the end the world would hate the followers of Christ.
 Because we dare to espouse the godly values taught and instilled in us by Him, everyone around us now hates us.

 Mark 13:13 Everyone will hate you because of me, but the one who stands firm to the end will be saved.